security-assignments/security-assignments.github.io/tutorials/intro-to-linux.md

 ![img]( {{ "/assets/images/bandit0.png" | relative_url }})

+{% endif %}

-# Supplementary -- Learn a Linux text editor
+# Supplementary -- Optional

+## Learn a different Linux text editor

 The CodeAcademy lessons above give you basic exposure to the `nano` text editor.
 However, you are free to use whatever text editor you like, such as `Vim` ([see tutorial here](https://danielmiessler.com/study/vim/)).
 However, `nano` is good for beginners.

-# Optional—More thorough walkthrough, but also more difficult
+## More thorough walkthrough, but also more difficult

 - Using your Kali VM, go through the following sections of <a href='http://www.tldp.org/LDP/intro-linux/intro-linux.pdf'>this Linux tutorial:</a>
 	- Chapter 2